-Your sales process is the heart of your revenue machine, supporting your team as it scales.
-It should enable your team to work seamlessly with marketing while empowering you to make accurate forecasting decisions that will ultimately lead you to your quota goals.
+Your sales process is the heart of your revenue machine.
+It’s what takes your big picture, sales strategy and empowers your team to make accurate forecasting decisions that will ultimately lead you to your quota goals.

 At the end of the day, there’s no wrong or right way to hit your number (if you do know what works, go ahead and skip to the next blog in our series).
 But understanding your market and your company’s internal dynamics will help you reach a solid decision.

 An easy way to hit the ground running is improving your sales process by observing top performers.

 On average, star performers usually make up approximately 10-20% of a sales team.
 Another 60% are middle-of-the-pack, and the last 20% are poor performers.

 For account executives, this is determined by the pipeline created, the number of deals closed, the amount of revenue brought in, and the overall sales cycle length.